SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1q4dhediWgcbgAP3Wfsky_-roVyfCUe6xi-dhBdHbU4s/doc-with-comments.md

 We work on how to onboard new people into the Ambassador program.
 Everyone’s welcome - especially if you have, or would like to learn, skills in community engagement.

+AI Ethics Workgroup

+This is a forum for resource sharing as well as a financing system for AI/AGI development and other emerging/accelerating/exponentially impactful technologies.
+Everyone’s welcome - especially if you can contribute to discussions about what AI ethics should be, how AI should be governed.
+Anyone can contribute resources (finances, GPU time, developer time, etc).

+The AI Ethics Workgroup is new in June 2024.
+It’s working alongside an initiative from the SingularityNET Foundation (see ) to research ordinary people’s views about the ethics that should govern the use of AI.
+Everyone’s welcome to join the workgroup - especially if you have, or would like to learn, skills in community research.

 ### Useful links: